 How can I contact you?

-For professional inquiries (want to hire me?) or truly urgent matters (important corrections), you can email me at my blog-themed address: email@example.com.
-Don’t email me asking for free stuff; please comment with your requests on the appropriate blogposts.
+For professional inquiries (want to hire me?) or truly urgent matters (important corrections), you can email me at my blog address: firstname.lastname@example.org.
+Don’t email me asking for links to stuff; please comment with your requests on the appropriate blogposts.